nhsengland/it-standards/application-development/common-dev/accessibility.md

 The standard also details the legal responsibilities and provides references explaining why accessibility is critical for our systems.

-The [2010 Equality Act](https://www.legislation.gov.uk/ukpga/2010/15/contents) is the main legislation that underpins these requirements.
+The [2010 Equality Act](https://www.legislation.gov.uk/ukpga/2010/15/contents) and the [Public Sector Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/952/contents/made) are the main legislation that underpins these requirements.
+In particular, the 2018 act brings into law a requirement that all public sector websites and mobile apps meet accessibility standards.

 In addition, all browser-based user-interfaces MUST meet at least level _AA_ of the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/), currently (2021) at version 2.1. and should strive for _AAA_ level if possible.